n00begon/phaser-jam-template/README.md

 </div>

 Try out the [live game](https://n00begon.com/games/toasty/) to see what you will start with.
+See the recent updates in the [change log](CHANGELOG.md)

 ## Getting Started